-It was on this day in 1959 that Montreal Canadiens goaltender Jacques Plante became the first NHL goalie to wear a protective face mask.
+On today’s date in 1959, Montreal Canadiens goalie Jacques Plante became the first National Hockey League (NHL) netminder to wear a protective face mask.

-The Canadiens won the game 3-1.
+The Canadiens eventually won the game 3-1.